PearlisSad/CodeInstitute-Individual-Formative-Project/README.md

 | Cost               | int64     | Total cost of the order                         |
 | Revenue            | int64     | Total revenue from the order                    |

+## Limitations
+- It is unsure whether these records are sales made physically or online.
+- The data set only has sales recorded from 2011 to 2016.

 ### ETL process

 EXTRACT